 One of the most common sources of infection on any website is file uploads.
-The more file uploads you have, the more risk you are taking with your website security.
+The more file uploads you have, the more risk you take with your website security.

 11) Mask your login area

 Protect your login area by masking it.
-This is especially important for the admin pages that contain all of your website’s settings.
+This is especially important for the admin pages containing your website’s settings.